yesnid/Amazing/README.md

 Originally developed as a C++ application that would DL open solver libraries, I have moved this to a Java Servlet that now generates and hosts mazes.

 The idea is that you can use this as teaching or teambuilding tool.
-Write a solver in anylanguage, and point it at the server to solve the mazes.
+Write a solver in any language, and point it at the server to solve the mazes.

 The following are the supported URLs